 How do they work?

-, you set the price you wish to sell for, and use a real estate agent to sell your property on your behalf.
+With a private sale, you set the price you wish to sell for, and use a real estate agent to sell your property on your behalf.
 The process involves viewings and/or open houses with potential buyers, and does not usually have a set date by which the property will be sold.

-involves a campaign process that culminates in a bidding war on your property.
+An auction involves a campaign process that culminates in a bidding war on your property.
 You set your price and your settlement date, then the property goes to the highest bidder at the auction, provided the bid matches or is higher than the reserve price set by the seller.

 Both methods have their pros and cons, and these could help you get a feel for which option might be best for you: